auth0/docs/articles/architecture-scenarios/spa-api/part-3.md

 ### Get the User Profile

 ::: panel Extract info from the token
 This section shows how to retrieve the user info using the Access Token and the [/userinfo endpoint](/api/authentication#get-user-info).
-To avoid this API call, you can just decode the `id_token` [using a library](https://jwt.io/#libraries-io) (make sure you validate it first).
+To avoid this API call, you can just decode the ID Token [using a library](https://jwt.io/#libraries-io) (make sure you validate it first).
 If you need additional user information consider using [our Management API](/api/management/v2#!/Users/get_users_by_id) from your backend.
 :::

 The `client.userInfo` method can be called passing the returned `authResult.accessToken` in order to retrieve the user's profile information.
 It will make a request to the [/userinfo endpoint](/api/authentication#get-user-info) and return the `user` object, which contains the user's information, similar to the example below: